Episodic Logit-Q Dynamics for Efficient Learning in Stochastic Teams: Abstract

-We present new independent learning dynamics provably converging to an \textit{efficient equilibrium} (also known as optimal equilibrium) maximizing the social welfare in infinite-horizon discounted identical-interest Markov games (MG), beyond the recent concentration of progress on provable convergence to some (possibly inefficient) equilibrium.
-The dynamics are independent in the sense that agents take actions without considering the others' objectives in their decision-making process, and their decisions are consistent with their objectives based on behavioral learning models.
-Independent and simultaneous adaptation of agents in an MG poses the key challenges: i) possible convergence to an inefficient equilibrium and ii) possible non-stationarity of the environment from a single agent's viewpoint.
-We address the former by generalizing the log-linear learning dynamics to MG settings and address the latter through the \textit{play-in-rounds} scheme presented.
-Particularly, in an MG, agents play (normal-form) stage games associated with the state visited based on their continuation payoff estimates.
-We let the agents play these stage games in rounds such that their continuation payoff estimates get updated only at the end of the round.
-This makes these stage games stationary within each round.
-Hence, the dynamics approximate the value iteration and the convergence to the social optimum of the underlying MG follows.
+We present new learning dynamics combining (independent) log-linear learning and value iteration for stochastic games within the auxiliary stage game framework.
+The dynamics presented provably attain the efficient equilibrium (also known as optimal equilibrium) in identical-interest stochastic games, beyond the recent concentration of progress on provable convergence to some (possibly inefficient) equilibrium.
+The dynamics are also independent in the sense that agents take actions consistent with their local viewpoint to a reasonable extent rather than seeking equilibrium.
+These aspects can be of practical interest in the control applications of intelligent and autonomous systems.
+The key challenges are the convergence to an inefficient equilibrium and the non-stationarity of the environment from a single agent's viewpoint due to the adaptation of others.
+The log-linear update plays an important role in addressing the former.
+We address the latter through the play-in-episodes scheme in which the agents update their Q-function estimates only at the end of the episodes.